5 things you need to delight your new dog or cat

 Here are some ideas to help you settle in with your new family member.

 Make sure your new pet feels comfortable and secure

-When I brought my new kitty home, the first things I showed him were his litter box and food and water.
-Then I brought him to a quiet area where those things were still easily accessible.
-My three other cats were understandably pretty upset, so I tried keeping things as calm as possible.
-I put on some relaxing music and settled down with my laptop, to keep activity levels to a minimum for a few hours.
-This ended up being a nice, smooth introduction for everyone.
+When I brought young Leland home, my other three cats were understandably pretty upset, so I tried keeping things calm.
+I brought the kitten to a quiet area, put on some relaxing music and settled down with my laptop, to keep activity levels to a minimum for a few hours.

 With our busy lives, it isn't always feasible for us to be home to feed our pets at the same times each day.
 Automatic feeders and fountains can help maintain your pet's schedule.

 - Puppies and kittens need to be fed often, and in increasing amounts as they get bigger.

 - You'll find feeding guides on pet food bags, but consult with your veterinarian to make sure your pet is getting the right amount of food.

 A healthy relationship needs boundaries.
 If there are areas of your house or yard that are unsafe or inappropriate for your new dog or cat to visit, you'll need to train them where not to go.

 If you give a new pet the run of the house, they're likely to stir up trouble.
 Setting up boundaries prevents them from getting into things.